- Mainz secure automatic qualification for UEFA Europa League by finishing sixth.

 - Yunus Malli becomes full Turkey international and finishes as club top scorer.

 In his first full season as 1.
 FSV Mainz 05 head coach, Martin Schmidt well and truly stamped his style on the team, producing energetic and hard-working performances to land the club a top-six finish.

 Season in a nutshell

-Schmidt pushed his charges to the limit in 2015/16 and their efforts were rewarded with sixth place and a guaranteed spot in next term's UEFA Europa League group stage.
+Schmidt pushed his charges to the limit in 2015/16 and their efforts were rewarded with and a guaranteed spot in next term's UEFA Europa League group stage.
 Indeed, Mainz have never enjoyed a better campaign in their 111-year history.
 Schmidt has a knack of getting the best out of his players, transmitting his untamed passion for the game while helping them improve at the same time.

 Mainz's consistency in the second half of the season was particularly impressive, winning seven and drawing five of their 17 league outings.
 Players such as Jairo Samperio, Jhon Cordoba, Danny Latza, Christian Clemens and Yunus Malli were crucial to that success, with each of them showing a clear progression over the course of the campaign.
 Furthermore, the off-field discussion surrounding the departure of sporting director Christian Heidel to FC Schalke 04 did not throw them off course, meaning Mainz's fourth qualification for Europe in 11 years was thoroughly deserved.

 MD24: FC Bayern München 1-2 1.
 FSV Mainz

 Before the match Schmidt announced his side were heading to Munich with the intention of winning - and it was no empty threat.
 The visitors took a first-half lead through Jairo, and although Arjen Robben equalised after the break, Mainz struck late through Colombian forward Cordoba to become the only side to record a win at the Allianz Arena all season.